PyLops/pylops/docs/source/installation.rst

 Make sure no tests fail, this guarantees that the installation has been successfull.

-Again, if using Conda environment, remember to always activate the conda environment every time you open a new *bash* shell by typing:
+If using Conda environment, always remember to activate the conda environment every time you open a new *bash* shell by typing:

 .. code-block:: bash